How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Timberwolves look to pull of an away win at the Nuggets on Tuesday at 9:00 PM ET.
+The Lakers travel to face the Warriors on Tuesday at 10:00 PM ET.

 How to Watch